aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 By default, LINQ Reporting Engine throws an exception when encounters a template syntax error.
 Such an exception provides information on a reason of the error and specifies a tag or expression part where the error is encountered.
 In most cases, this information is enough to find a place in a template causing the error and fix it.

 However, when dealing with complex templates containing a large number of tags, it becomes harder to find an exact place in a template causing an error.
-To make things easier, the engine supports the `ReportBuildOptions.InlineErrorMessages` option that allows inlining of a syntax error message into a template document at an exact position where the error occurs during runtime.
+To make things easier, the engine supports the `ReportBuildOptions.InlineErrorMessages` option that enables inlining of a syntax error message into a template document at an exact position where the error occurs during runtime.

 **Note –** A template syntax error message is written using a bold font to make it more apparent.